argoproj-labs/training-material/getting-started/step1.md

 `kubectl -n argo get pod minio`{{execute}}

-Lets wait for all the deployments to be available

-`kubectl -n argo wait deploy --all --for condition=Available`{{execute}}

 Finally, the Argo Server provides a user interface and API;

 `kubectl -n argo get deploy argo-server`{{execute}}

+Before we proceed, wait for all the deployments to be available:

+`kubectl -n argo wait deploy --all --for condition=Available`{{execute}}